jaybojaybojaybo/HairSalon-Epicodus/README.md

 ## Setup/Installation Requirements

 * Clone the git repository from 'https://github.com/jaybojaybojaybo/HairSalon-Epicodus'.
+* Navigate to the HairSalon.Tests folder and run the command "dotnet resore".
+* In the HairSalon folder, run the following command: "dotnet add package MySQLConnector"
 * Run the command 'dotnet restore' in the HairSalon folder to download the necessary packages.
+* Using MAMP, setup database to port 8889.
+* Navigate to myPHPadmin from the MAMP online start page.
+* While in myPHPadmin, select import to import the database - navigate to the Solution folder of the HairSalon project and select the "jasun_feddema" and "jasun_feddema_tests" databases.
-* While still in the WordCounter folder, run the command 'dotnet run' to build and run the server on localhost.
+* While in the HairSalon folder, run the command 'dotnet run' to run the app.
 * Use your preferred web browser to navigate to localhost:5000
-* Follow instructions on webpage for the Word Counter experience.
+* Follow instructions on webpage for the HairSalon app experience.

 ## Support and contact details